 F Major scale

-F Major scale for guitar presented by diagram.
+F Major scale for guitar.

 The F Major is a seven-note scale.
 Notes are displayed in the fingerboard diagram with blue color with the root notes indicated by darker color.
 The root notes are always F tones.
 In the two-octave pattern, the first root note is on the 6th string, 1st fret.